0x78654C/xTwitchChat/README.md

 NuGet Package: Microsoft.Web.WebView2

 # How It Works
 Just enter the channel name you want to connect to.
-After you will promted from https://www.twitch.tv/popout/{chanel_you_connect}/chat for login.
+After you will be prompted from https://www.twitch.tv/popout/{chanel_you_connect}/chat for login.
-Basic the app connects via a browser to https://www.twitch.tv/popout/{chanel_you_connect}/chat for connection.
+Basic the application connects via a browser to the specified link up mentioned.

 # Media Samples